univention/univention-corporate-server/doc/release-notes/index.rst

 With |UCSUCS| 5.1-0, the first minor release for |UCSUCS| (UCS) is available.
 It provides several feature improvements and extensions, new properties as well as various improvements and bug fixes.
-Here is an overview of the most important changes:

-* FIXME

 .. _relnotes-update: